Rio Grande sucker

-The Rio Grande sucker (Catostomus plebeius) is a North American freshwater fish in the family Catostomidae.
+The Rio Grande sucker (Pantosteus plebeius) is a North American freshwater fish in the family Catostomidae.
 It has a typical bottom-feeding phenotype and fills lower trophic levels alongside Rio Grande cutthroat trout and Rio Grande chub species.
 It is smaller sized in comparison to its other family members, with females being the larger between sexes.
 Coloration tends to benefit the species due to counter-shading patterns.
 It is endemic to the Rio Grande basin and was once common throughout.
 The species has maintained a population in New Mexico, Colorado, Arizona, and Northern Mexico, but has faced challenges from the pressure of non-native species, habitat loss, degradation, and a variety of other aquatic ecosystem changes.
 There is current pressure from environmental organizations to federally list the species as threatened or endangered.

+Formerly placed in the genus Catostomus, it is now placed in the genus Pantosteus.